SDEs with critical general distributional drifts: sharp solvability and blow-ups: General drifts

 exists and determines a strongly continuous Markov semigroup $e^{-t\Lambda(b)}$ on the Orlicz space

 On the torus, in the case $q=0$ (i.e.\,no distributional component of the drift), \cite{Ki_Orlicz} established the following energy inequality for $v(t)=e^{-t\Lambda(b_n)}v_0$:

 provided $\frac{c_\delta}{\sqrt{\delta}}t<\frac{1}{2}$.
 The small time restriction can be removed using the semigroup property.
-One can compare this to the usual $L^p$ energy inequality when $\delta<4$ (Remark \ref{delta_less_4_rem}).
+One can compare this to the usual $L^p$ energy inequality \eqref{en_ineq} when $\delta<4$.
 At first sight, letting $\delta \uparrow 4$ seems to eliminate the dispersion term; however, it turns out that one retains an energy inequality once appropriate exponential factors are included.
 One also obtains uniqueness of weak solution to Cauchy problem for Kolmogorov PDE at least for sufficiently regular initial functions \cite{Ki_Orlicz}.